mayankrastogi02/cpen321-study-wimme/documentation/M3_Requirements_and_Design.md

           5. The inputted data gets populated in the database for that user.
           6. The system displays that the profile has been created successfully
         - **Failure scenario(s)**:
-          - 3a1: User enters invalid text for respective fields (string for year, number for major, etc..)
+          - 3a.
+User enters invalid text for respective fields (string for year, number for major, etc..)
-            - Message is displayed to user informing them that they have entered invalid characters for the given field(s) and to fix it before submitting is allowed.
+            - 3a1.
+Message is displayed to user informing them that they have entered invalid characters for the given field(s) and to fix it before submitting is allowed
      2. **Read Profile**:
         - **Description**: The actor can view their profile details.
         - **Primary actor(s)**: Student